 Basically all those hormones dancing through your bloodstream cause you to have more copious and “slippery” cervical fluid when you're fertile.
 After you've ovulated that dries up – and your waking, or “basal,” temperature shifts upwards sharply.

 Learning to watch for these key changes in your body is the first step and is the best way to find out how to get pregnant fast.

-If you're not getting pregnant quickly, though, there are other tips and TTC goodies that can help you - take a look at tips for getting pregnant.
-This is also a good time to take stock of your preconception nutrition - trust me, it's important!
+If you're not getting pregnant quickly, though, there are other tips and TTC tools that can help you.
+This is also a good time to take stock of your – trust me, it's important!

 An ovulation calendar is a program that calculates the days you'll be most fertile based on the first day of your last period and the length of your cycles.
 It gives you an estimate of when to look for fertile signs.
 Note that you may not be fertile when predicts – especially not if you have a history of irregular cycles.

 If you're like clockwork, though, it can be helpful while you're trying to conceive!

 Having an idea of what's going on with your man is a good idea, too.
 The male reproductive system is set up so he's always fertile – but “always” doesn't mean things never go wrong on his end.